sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Advantages of Rclone are:

 * It can sync directories, like rsync does
-* It uses parallel transfers, 4 by default, to get a better performance
+* For directories, it uses parallel transfers, 4 by default, to get a better performance

-There is also a disadvantage: it uses only username/password authentication; not X509 certificate/proxy authentication.
-You'll have to use your CUA credentials and write to a directory where you are permitted to write.

-Because of this, Rclone is best suited for uploading or downloading large datasets; lacking X509 client authentication, it's not suited for batch processing.
+For authentication, Rclone can use username/password (from the :abbr:`CUA (SURFsara's Central User Administration)`) or token based (macaroon, see below) authentication, but not X509 certificate/proxy authentication.
+If you have a Grid certificate and want to use Rclone, you can use get-macaroon with your Grid certificate or proxy to create an Rclone config file with a macaroon for authentication; see the chapter below.

+.. note:: New versions of Rclone will use multiple streams for files that are larger than 200 MB, but dCache may not support that.
+Please use Rclone with ``--multi-thread-streams 1``.
+Rclone will then only use one stream per file, but it will still do 4 files in parallel when copying directories.

+.. note:: The default idle timeout in Rclone is 5 minutes.
+This may be too short for the checksum calculation phase when uploading large files.
+You can increase it with ``--timeout=120m``.

 The first time you use rclone, you need to make a profile with ``rclone config``.

-You can use for example ``https://webdav.grid.surfsara.nl:443/pnfs/grid.sara.nl/data/lsgrid/homer`` (for performance) or ``https://webdav.grid.surfsara.nl:2880/pnfs/grid.sara.nl/data/lsgrid/homer`` (with encrypted transport).
+As the remote URL, you can use for example ``https://webdav.grid.surfsara.nl:443/pnfs/grid.sara.nl/data/lsgrid/homer`` (for performance) or ``https://webdav.grid.surfsara.nl:2880/pnfs/grid.sara.nl/data/lsgrid/homer`` (with encrypted transport).

 An example of a profile: